Get

 Some aging dogs experience mobility issues like struggling to get up and down the stairs or jumping up on furniture.
 This can be caused by health conditions related to the joints, like canine arthritis.

 In addition to mobility issues, signs of arthritis include stiffness, lameness, lower energy levels, walking more slowly, difficulty getting up and down, uncharacteristic aggression, and reluctance to be touched in certain areas due to pain.
-Please speak to your vet if you suspect arthritis or another joint issue.
+Please speak to a vet if you suspect arthritis or another joint issue.

 2. Weight Changes

 Some senior dogs put on weight because they’re less active than they used to be, whereas others lose weight due to factors like reduced appetite, reduced muscle mass, digestive problems, or nutrient absorption issues.
-Your vet can help you come up with a healthy weight management plan for your overweight or underweight senior pooch.
+A vet can help you come up with a healthy weight management plan for your overweight or underweight senior pooch.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 3. Bad Breath